Eschede train disaster

-On 3 June 1998, an ICE 1 train derailed and crashed into an overpass that crossed the railroad, which then collapsed onto the train.
-The crash occurred on the Hannover-Hamburg railway near Eschede in Lower Saxony, Germany.
-In total, 101 people were killed and 88 were injured, making it the second deadliest railway disaster in German history, after the 1939 Genthin rail disaster, as well as the world's worst ever high-speed rail disaster.
+On 3 June 1998, part of an ICE 1 train on the Hanover–Hamburg railway near Eschede in Lower Saxony, Germany derailed and crashed into an overpass that crossed the railroad, which then collapsed onto the train.
+101 people were killed and at least 88 were injured, making it the second-deadliest railway disaster in German history after the 1939 Genthin rail disaster, and the world's worst ever high-speed rail disaster.

-The cause of the derailment was a single fatigue crack in one wheel, which resulted in a part of the wheel becoming caught in a railroad switch, changing the direction of the switch whilst the train was passing over it.
+The cause of the derailment was a single fatigue crack in one wheel, which caused a part of the wheel to become caught in a railroad switch (points), changing the direction of the switch as the train passed over it.
 This led to the train's carriages going down two separate tracks, causing the train to derail and crash into the pillars of a concrete road bridge, which then collapsed and crushed two coaches.
 The remaining coaches and the rear power car crashed into the wreckage.

 After the incident, many investigations into the wheel fracture took place.
-This research all came to the same conclusion that by the fatigue fracture of the wheel rim and that for this fracture the wheel design and wheel rim dimensions were decisive.
+Analysis concluded that the accident was caused by poor wheel design which allowed a fatigue fracture to develop on the wheel rim.

-Various factors to the cause were investigated including the failure of stopping the train and maintenance procedures.
+Investigators also considered other contributing factors, including the failure to stop the train, and maintenance procedures.

-The disaster had legal and technical consequences including trials, fines and compensation payments and also the replacement of wheels by a more reliable design and the provision of windows that are easier to break in case of emergency.
+The disaster had legal and technical consequences including trials, fines and compensation payments.
+The wheel design was modified and train windows were made easier to break in an emergency.

 A memorial place was opened at the place of the disaster.

-Background

-The InterCity Express 1, abbreviated as ICE 1, is the first German high-speed train and was introduced in 1988.